Delong-liu-bupt/Word4Per/README.md

 2. **PRCC**: [Google Drive Link](https://drive.google.com/file/d/1yTYawRm4ap3M-j0PjLQJ--xmZHseFDLz/view?usp=sharing)
 3. **LAST**: [GitHub Repository](https://github.com/shuxjweb/last)

 After downloading, use the `img_process.py` script to process Celeb-reID and LAST datasets into the standard format.
-The PRCC dataset can be directly placed in the corresponding directory upon extraction.
+The PRCC (subfolder PRCC/rgb) dataset can be directly placed in the corresponding directory upon extraction.

 ### Acknowledgments
 We are deeply thankful to the creators of the Celebrities-ReID, PRCC, and LAST datasets for their significant contributions to the field of person re-identification.
 Their commitment to open-sourcing these valuable resources has greatly facilitated advancements in academic and practical research.